deepeshdm/CropFusionAI/README.md

 <img src="/assets/demo.gif" width="95%"/>
 </div>

+## 🎯 Objective
+The objective of this project is to use AI and open source technology to help poor farmers in India grow the best crops and fertilize like a pro.
+Our tool provides reliable and accessible recommendations based on local soil and weather conditions, helping farmers optimize their crop yields and improve their economic livelihoods.

+By using open source technologies, we also hope to foster a community of farmers and developers who can collaborate and continuously improve the accuracy and utility of the tool.
+Let's use the power of AI and open source principles to empower poor farmers in India and beyond!

 ## Project Workflow
 The project will follow the same approach as used in all ML project.
 We'll go through different stages of data collection,feature extraction,training and finally deployment of trained model.